Uses

 Terminal & Editor

 Recent switch: Moved from Alacritty in October 2024.
 Ghostty is stupid fast (GPU-accelerated), uses less memory, and the developer is responsive.
-Still in beta but already more stable than some "production" terminals I've used.
+Now stable and my daily driver — no regrets.

 Why not GNOME Terminal: Startup time.
 Ghostty launches in ~40ms vs ~400ms for GNOME Terminal.
 When you open dozens of terminals daily, that adds up.